Perceived Wedding Photography Problems & Solutions

 When you contact me, I will find out all about your day and provide you with a quote based on your information and the hours required.

 Read More>> Short Day Wedding Photography

 Q. HOW MANY PHOTOS DO YOU TAKE & SUPPLY OF THE DAY?

 A. I take many photographs during a wedding day, some of which are duplicates for safety.
-This is so I can edit out any photos where someone has blinked or walked across frame or I deem them to be sub-standard (even pro-photographers take some duds!).
+This is so I can discard any photos where someone has blinked or walked across the frame, or I deem them sub-standard (even pro-photographers take some duds!).

 As a rule of thumb, a rough estimate is that I supply around 100 photos for every hour that I’m present.
-This can be more or less depending on what you have going on.
+But, of course, this can be more or less depending on what you have going on.

 Q. ARE YOU GENERALLY ABLE TO PHOTOGRAPH OUR WEDDING VOWS AND CEREMONY?

 A: The short answer is YES!!
-It’s the key part of the day and it’s very important to have it documented.
+It’s the key part of the day, and it’s essential to have it documented.